-- Let us compute the running time of recursive binary search. - We call an entry of our array a candidate if, at the current stage of the algorithm, we cannot rule out that this entry has key equal to K. - We observe that a constant amount of primitive operations are executed at each recursive call of function BinarySearch. - Hence the running time is proportional to the number of recursive calls performed. - Notice that with each recursive call, the number of candidate entries still to be searched in array A is given by the value R-L+1.
+- Let us compute the running time of recursive binary search. - We call an entry of our array a candidate if, at the current stage of the algorithm, we cannot rule out that this entry has key equal to K. - We observe that a constant amount of primitive operations are executed at each recursive call of function BinarySearch. - Hence the running time is proportional to the number of recursive calls performed. - Moreover, the number of remaining candidates is reduced by at least half with each recursive call.